Primo Colón: Return to WWC (2019–2025)

 While still part of WWE's roster (yet inactive), The Colóns returned to WWC, working in both administrative roles and as in-ring talent in 2019.
 By the summer, Epico was harassed by a wrestler sporting his former mantle of La Pesadilla, but this did not prevent him from earning his first reign as Universal Heavyweight Champion.
 Afterwards, a storyline began where both Primo and Carlito began pursuing the title.
 In the first intrafamiliar match, Colón failed to capture the title at Septiembre Negro.
 At Noche de Campeones, all three cousins wrestled each other for the first time in their careers.
 Epico retained, but Colón turned on the family and rebranded himself Eddie "La Maravilla" Colón, forming a faction known as The Dynasty along Gilbert and Peter John Ramos.
 The three then began a campaign to dethrone the champion.
 In the process, Colón was faced with the new allies of his cousin, losing to a returning Apollo (part of the "Dream Team", along Ricky Banderas) when the rest of The Dynasty intervened.

-Total Nonstop Action Wrestling (2025–present)
+Total Nonstop Action Wrestling (2025)

 In early 2025, Colón debuted in Total Nonstop Action Wrestling (TNA) as Eddie Colón, teaming with his cousin Orlando Colón as The Colóns.
 They aligned with The System (Eddie Edwards, Brian Myers, and JDC) in February, competing in tag team matches against teams like The Hardys and Joe Hendry & Elijah.
 At Sacrifice in March 2025, The Colóns participated in the main event, losing to a team led by Joe Hendry.
 Their TNA run was brief, with Colón departing by mid-2025 to focus on WWC commitments.)

+Second return to WWC (2025-present)

+After his stint in TNA, Eddie returned to WWC to resume duties as Director of Operations.